FAQs Certificate Program

 How does someone participate in the program?

-- online assignments that include correspondence with other program participants as well as dialogue with the accountability partner;
+online assignments that include correspondence with other program participants as well as dialogue with an accountability partner;

-- development of a Professional Partner Portfolio that is both a testament to each participant's accomplishment as well as a resource for partnerships with families; and
+development of a Professional Partner Portfolio that is both a testament to each participant's accomplishment as well as a resource for partnerships with families;

 What are the modules in the program?